Aelxnadre72/timetable/docs/release1/userstory1.md

 # US-1
 ## A schedule for my lectures
-As a user I want to structure and have an overview of my lectures for the week, so that I can plan my semester.
+As a user I want to have an overview of my lectures for the week, so that I can plan my school semester.

 The user has a need to create a schedule for his lectures before semester start, so that he knows when to show up in class.